-Powerful electric drives provide a standard, consistent opening speed of 18 ft/min, and are capable are restarting the door at any point in the cycle.
+Powerful electric drives provide a standard, consistent opening speed of 18 ft/min, and are capable of restarting the door at any point in the cycle.
 Lift speeds can be further increased to suit specific application requirements.

 Most manufacturers supply less costly, smaller openers producing lift speeds of 10-15 ft/min.
 Lift strap applications start very slow and commonly will not have sufficient power to restart the door (in “high-gear”) when stopped partially open.

 Doors up to 60’ wide ship as one piece, ready for immediate installation to your building.

 Doors ship in pieces, often requiring significant on-site assembly time, before it can be installed.